-In creating our homes, environmentally friendly principles are applied to aspects of the design, the material selection, the systems utilised to build and the operations of the dwelling.
+In creating our homes, principles are applied to every aspect of the design, the material selection, the systems utilised to build and in the operations of the dwelling.

-A shining example of our eco-friendly homes is our Winchelsea project.
-Owners Judy Cameron and Graeme Webb were keen to relocate from Geelong to a rural area and had been investigating eco homes online when they came across Modscape.
+A shining example of our eco friendly homes is our Winchelsea project.
+Judy Cameron and Graeme Webb were keen to relocate from Geelong to a rural area and had been investigating eco homes online when they came across Modscape.

-Designed to function completely independently, the eco-friendly homes that we create for people like Judy and Graeme incorporate a range of site services that enable them to operate totally “off-grid”.
+Designed to function completely independently, the eco friendly homes that we create for people like the Webb’s incorporate a range of site services that enable them to operate totally “off-grid”.

-Sanctuary Magazine – the bible for sustainable home design and eco-friendly houses – caught up with the couple to hear their story:
+Sanctuary Magazine – the bible for sustainable homes design and eco friendly houses – caught up with the Camerons to hear their story:

 “One autumn day, when the broad Western Plains views were delivering the full “sunlit plains extended” cliche, a semi-trailer backed down the couple’s driveway and dropped off their living room/kitchen, bedroom and ensuite.